jzheng2017/OS_assignment2/project/documentation/report.md

 `m_worker_queue`: This mutex is used to determine if there are any 'workers' busy or requesting to work.
 A worker is an entity that wants to perform modification on the data.
 For instance a worker wanting to perform a write/remove/resize operation.

 ### Read
+The read logic is by far the most complicated in terms of amount of code, and that isn't surprising.
+The readers has to take into account the amount of concurrent readers and the fact that there are workers and have to provide priority to them.

+When a read request is coming in, the first thing it will do it check if there are any workers busy, or requesting to work.
+This is done by executing `m_worker_queue.lock()`.
+If that is the case then it will get stuck there and wait till they are finished, if no worker is busy then it will release the lock again by executing `m_worker_queue.unlock()`.

+Next step is to increment the `readers` count by one, it will first have to acquire the `m_no_readers` mutex.
+When acquired it will also check if it is the first reader, if so then it will try to acquire the `m_readers` mutex.
+As explained above, this lock is needed to tell the workers that there are in fact readers busy.

+When all is done, it can finally read its desired value.
+The user requesting can provide a numeric value at what `index` in the vector they want the value of.

+After finishing with reading it has to decrement the `readers` variable by one, and if it is the last reader it will have to release the `m_readers` mutex to let the workers know that all readers have finished.

 ### Write
+The write logic compared to the read logic is much simpler.
+At the start of a write request it will first try to acquire the `m_worker_queue` mutex, if acquired then there was no worker currently busy.
+It can then continue.

+Subsequently it will try to acquire the `m_readers` mutex, this is to see if there are any readers currently busy, and if acquired to prevent readers from reading when a writer is busy.
+If the `m_readers` mutex is acquired it can then finally write to the vector.
+The value will be written to the end of the vector.

+When finished writing it will release both the `m_readers` and `m_worker_queue` mutex.

 ### Remove